du-nlp-lab/AALC/README.md

 pip cache remove flash_attn
 pip install flash-attn==2.7.4.post1 --no-build-isolation
 ```
-If you have the apex related error or want to install apex, please run the following commands out of the AALC folder:
+If you have the apex-related error or want to install apex, please run the following commands out of the AALC folder:
 ```bash
 pip uninstall apex -y
 git clone https://github.com/NVIDIA/apex